Sneaker679/ibmq_green_dvmc/README.md

 ## TODO
 - Benchmarking of the quantum computer using the second quantization codes and its newly implemented "t" hopping matrix.
 Initial results are somewhat weird, needs further testing with 4 sites systems.
 - Add a code to generate excitation.def files automatically.
+- The N_min definition and implementation is wrong.
+For 2 sites, input N_min = 1 and for 4 sites input N_min = 3 for correct results.
 - Optimisation